Guided Tours of the Union Mills Homestead and Grist Mill

 - Do not visit if you have symptoms or have been exposed to COVID-19 in the last 14 days

-- Wear a face covering over nose and mouth when on the property
+- Wear a face covering over nose and mouth if not vaccinated or unable to maintain distancing

 - Sanitize your hands upon entering the buildings